-A brain tumour will cause symptoms either when it presses on the brain or if it grows into or invades the brain tissue.
-The symptoms will depend on which area of the brain is affected by the tumour, as different areas of the brain control different activities (see previous page).
+A brain tumour will cause symptoms either when it presses on the brain or if it invades (grows into) the brain tissue.
+The symptoms will depend on which area of the brain is affected (see diagram on previous page).

-If the tumour invades the brain tissue it is much more difficult to remove with surgery than a tumour that is causing pressure.
+If the tumour invades the brain tissue, it is much more difficult to remove with surgery than a tumour that is causing pressure.